 Small Business Loans for Minorities

-What funding options are available for minorities?
+Learn what funding options are available for minorities.

 Small Business Loans for Minority Entrepreneurs

 A minority-owned business is a business whose owner is Asian, Black, Hispanic, or Native American.
 According to the U.S. Census, the number of minority-owned small businesses in the U.S. is growing rapidly.
 In fact, the number of minority-owned SMBs grew to 11.1 million in 2017 – a 79 percent increase between 2007 and 2017.